Allington, Lincolnshire: History

-Allington's Grade II listed Anglican parish church is dedicated to the Holy Trinity.
-East and West Allington parishes were combined in 1896 and St James's Church in East Allington, the smaller building of the two, was demolished.

 The poet George Crabbe (1754–1832) became the incumbent of Muston, Leicestershire and West Allington in 1789, remaining until 1792.
 His Natural History of the Vale of Belvoir was a pioneering study of the district.
 English Heritage gives the date of Crabbe's Allington incumbency as 1790 to 1814, but he was an absentee for most of the remaining years.

-In the 19th century Allington comprised two parishes, East and West, but centred on one village as a township which looked after the poor of both parishes.
 In 1872 White's Directory reported that East Allington had a population of 267, and West Allington 141.
-The combined area of both parishes was 2070 acre, two-thirds of which was owned by the lord of the manor, John Earle Welby of Allington Hall.
+The combined area of the two Allingtons was 2070 acre, two-thirds of which was owned by the lord of the manor, John Earle Welby of Allington Hall.
 Noted was the "farm house... in Elizabethan style" [on Bottesford Road] "said to be the ancient manor house".
 The village cross is mentioned, as is a "copious" chalybeate spring called 'Saltwell' at the south.
 The ecclesiastical parish of Holy Trinity Church in West Allington was a rectory in the gift of the Lord Chancellor; the incumbent, in lieu of tithes, received 220 acre of glebe – an area of land used to support a parish priest – and a rectory house built in 1870 for £1,250.
-The parish of East Allington, under St James Church (restored in 1855), received a benefice which was combined with that of Sedgebrook, and included 167 acre of glebe.
-The feast day for both Allington parishes was on Old Michaelmas Day.
+It was then reported that St James's Church at East Allington had been restored in 1855, and had 167 acre of glebe land.
+The feast day for both West Allington and East Allington was on Old Michaelmas Day.
 A National School had been built in 1848 by the lord of the manor, and in 1858 a Primitive Methodist chapel was built for £250.
 Professions and trades listed in 1872 for West Allingon were the parish rector, a tailor, two joiners & undertakers, and four farmers, two of whom were also graziers.
 Listed for East Allington were a schoolmistress, a shopkeeper, a mason who was also a bricklayer and contractor, a brewer, the licensed victualler of the Welby Arms who was also a farmer and grazier, and five further farmers, one of whom was also a coal & lime merchant, two a grazier, and another a grazier and butcher.

 The Welby family was associated with the village from the 18th century onwards until the estate was sold after the Second World War.

 During the Second World War, Allington Hall became a military hospital.
 A prisoner-of-war camp in the village held German and later Italian inmates.
 The estate was subsequently dispersed in 1947.